emacs-lsp/lsp-sonarlint/README.md

 The SonarLint language server needs a Java Runtime (JRE) 8 or 11.
 If one is already installed on your computer, SonarLint should automatically find and use it.

-If a suitable JRE cannot be found at the usual places, SonarLint will ask for your permission to download and manage its own version.

 To analyze JavaScript and TypeScript, SonarLint will also need Node.js.

 ## Data and telemetry